 - Set up rules and automation to maintain a clean contact database

 Sometimes the most efficient way to get feedback on your performance is to go straight to the people it impacts most, your sales team.
-As we mentioned before when discussing the possibility of making changes to your KPIs, all of those MQLs don’t mean anything if none of them turn into real opportunities or closed deals.
-Oftentimes salespeople have valuable subjective feedback that gets swept aside in our quest to be “data-driven”.
+As we mentioned, all of those MQLs don’t mean anything if none of them turn into real opportunities or closed deals.
+Oftentimes, salespeople have valuable subjective feedback that gets swept aside in our quest to be “data-driven”.

-So while your sales and marketing teams may be focused on different things this time of year, it’s important for sales and marketing leadership to set aside time to review this year’s performance, next year’s goals, and ways that the teams can be supporting each other.
+So, while your sales and marketing teams may be focused in different areas this time of year, it’s important for sales and marketing leadership to set aside time to review this year’s performance and align their teams toward next year’s goals.